GowthamK04/PlayListify/README.md

 This functionality was implemented by using the `/v1/search?type=track` endpoint from the Spotify API.
 When a user enters a search term in the search bar and submits it, the app sends a request to the Spotify API, including the search parameter in the query.
 The access token, previously obtained and stored in the JavaScript module, is attached to the request header for authorization.

-Upon receiving a response from the API, the relevant data—such as track name, artist, album, and uri—is extracted and passed to the components responsible for displaying the search results.
+Upon receiving a response from the API, the relevant data—such as track name, artist, album, and URIs extracted and passed to the components responsible for displaying the search results.
 The results are then rendered for the user in real-time, allowing them to browse tracks based on their search query.

 Refer to the [Spotify Web API Endpoint Reference](https://developer.spotify.com/documentation/web-api/reference#/) for guidance on formatting API requests.